Crime Traveller

 The sex trafficking of underage children in Texas attracted the attention of former America’s Most Wanted TV Host John Walsh.
 In 2017, Walsh aired a special program called “Inside Houston’s Sex Slave Trade” on CNN’s “The Hunt.”

-In The Hunt episode, FBI Agent Suzanne Bradley told Walsh, “People see Houston as a hub for human trafficking because of it’s proximity to the border.”
+In The Hunt episode, FBI Agent Suzanne Bradley told Walsh, “People see Houston as a hub for human trafficking because of its proximity to the border.”

 During 2019, Harris County prosecutors in Houston filed 266 human trafficking or promotion of prostitution cases, up from only 106 cases filed three years earlier, according to Houston Public Media.